f-schi/tinysat/README.md

   - **3D Plot**: Visualizes the depth data from the ToF sensor in a 3D plot.

 To view the web client, open [http://localhost:8000](http://localhost:8000) in your browser.

----

-This version has the correct hardware components and a more detailed explanation of the wiring setup.